+Clause (a) covers the case where a partner acts within his authority ordinary course of the business and due to his authority as partner, he receives money or property of the firm with the authority of belonging to a third party and misapplies that money or property.
 It is not necessary that the money should have actually come into the custody of the firm.
-On the other hand, the provision of clause (b) would be attracted when such money or property has come into the custody of the
+On the other hand, the provision of clause (b) would be attracted when such money or property has come into the custody of the firm and it is misapplied by any of the partners.

-The firm would be liable in both the cases.
+acting in the ordinary course of The firm would be liable in both the cases.